aspose-total/Aspose.Total-Products/total/en/cpp/conversion/odt-to-ppsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert ODT to PPSX or Online App" h2="Export ODT to PPSX within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate ODT to PPSX conversion while using two of it's APIs.
-Load your ODT using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPSX.
+<h2>Why to Convert</h2>

+Converting documents from one format to another is a common requirement in many organizations.
+For example, converting an OpenDocument Text (ODT) file to a PowerPoint Show (PPSX) file can be useful for sharing presentations with colleagues or customers.
+It can also be used to create a presentation from a document that was originally created in a word processor.

+<h2>How Aspose.Total Helps for ODT to PPSX Conversion</h2>

+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of ODT to PPSX.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+With these APIs, users can easily convert an ODT file to an HTML file, and then load the HTML file into a PowerPoint presentation using the Aspose.Slides for C++ API.
+Once the HTML file is loaded, users can then save the presentation as a PPSX file.
+This process is simple and efficient, and can be used to quickly and easily convert ODT files to PPSX files.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}